KeerthanaShivakumar/Stadium-Ticket-Booking-System/README.md

 # Stadium Ticket Booking System
 ## DBMS (UE20CS301) Project 5th Sem

-The aim of the project is to implement a stadium ticket booking system using MySQL and Python programming language.
+* The front end of the project has been implemented using Streamlit (https://streamlit.io/) and the backend using MySQL with Python programming language.

-Command to execute the program - _streamlit_ run main.py
+* Command to execute the program - _streamlit_ run main.py